michal-harish/spark-on-hbase/README.md

 - Unify key value mappers under a single interface
 - Add implicit Ordering[K] for all HBaseRDD representations, as HBase is ordered by definition
-- Refactor for enabling forks and make the graph demo an example of a fork
+- Refactor for enabling forks and finish off the graph demo which currently doesn't really work